dbRaevn/covid19/pandemic/Definitions.md

 #### Definition

-Beds occupied by COVID-19 cases.
+Beds occupied by active COVID-19 cases.

- - The duration for which cases are counted (only while active or for the duration of their hospital stay) is not yet known.
+ - "Patients are counted for the duration of their active COVID-19 infection and not their entire hospital stay.
+If they are in hospital before being infected with COVID-19 or remain in hospital after recovering from COVID-19, those dates are not included."

 #### Reporting